MaheshSQL/AzureMLWorkshop/README.md

 - The batch files are built on Windows platform.

-- Please change the path in Launch Jupyter Notebook Batch.bat to directory where you have cloned this repo.
+- Please change the path in "Launch Jupyter Notebook Batch.bat" file to directory where you have cloned this repo.

 ## Pre-requisite